-Will Sutherland runs self-sufficiency courses in France, teaching the methods and philosophy developed by John Seymour.
+Will Sutherland has run self-sufficiency courses for almost 20 years, teaching the methods and philosophy developed by John Seymour.
 Will worked for over 10 years with John Seymour in Ireland and, with John, created the New Complete Book of Self Sufficiency published by Dorling Kindersley.
 In 2010 we took our courses to the wine growing region near Bordeaux where the warm weather, swimming pool and excellent local wine made a nice change from the cooler climes of Ireland.
 Now we are moving back to cooler climes to take up the challenge of re-creating a classic old kitchen garden.

 What our students said: